anbjos/5g_mixed-numerology/README.md

 When the first symbol of a given antenna carrier (i.e., mixing frequency) is processed, the **band of interest** and **guard band** values from the metadata are used to design the filter.

 The filter is constructed using an **iterative application of the Remez algorithm**, where the filter order and the balance between stopband suppression and passband ripple are adjusted until the filter meets the required specifications.
-This method produces **linear-phase filters**, which are ideal for preserving the waveform shape by ensuring that all frequency components experience the same phase delay—critical for accurate time-domain signal reconstruction.
+This method produces [linear-phase filters](https://en.wikipedia.org/wiki/Linear_phase), which are ideal for preserving the waveform shape by ensuring that all frequency components experience the same phase delay—critical for accurate time-domain signal reconstruction.

 The model maintains a **table of all active filters**.
 When a symbol is processed:
 - It first checks if a filter already exists for that antenna carrier.
   - If so, the existing filter is reused.
   - If not, a new filter is designed and added to the table.

 This filter table is also monitored for **unused filters**.
-If a filter is no longer associated with any active symbol streams, it is **flushed**.
-Before removal, any remaining data processed with that filter is finalized and output together with any buffered results.
+When a filter is no longer associated with any active symbol streams, it is considered unused and is **flushed**.
+Flushing a filter means capturing the remaining response stored in its internal state.
+This residual data is then processed like any other symbol data, ensuring the filter's output is finalized before the filter is discarded.

 To support this, the filter table also stores relevant **metadata** (such as mixing frequency and other parameters) to ensure consistent and correct processing of each symbol.